Quick answer

 - Be located in the correct UK jurisdiction

-- Be able to receive official documents
+- Be capable of receiving official documents

-- Not be a PO Box
+- Not be a PO Box-only address

-👉 cheap registered office in London
+👉 registered office in London

 HMRC correspondence